poikilos/rotocanvas/readme.md

 ```

 ### How to Help
-- ChannelTinkerProgressInterface and ChannelTinkerInterface are
+ChannelTinkerProgressInterface and ChannelTinkerInterface are
 available so that far less duck typing is necessary to work with
 radically different backends such as PIL and GIMP.
 You can make the
 channeltinker module work with additional things beyond PIL and GIMP
 by making your own implementation.
 See channel_tinker_gimp for an
 example.
 - You do not have to implement ChannelTinkerInterface if you provide
   the functions in channeltinker with a PIL image.
 - You do not have to implement ChannelTinkerProgressInterface if you
   simply do not provide a ctpi argument to the channeltinker
   functions.

 ### Tasks
 - [ ] Add hotkey 'r' for Channel Tinker (not yet taken in top level of
   Colors menu).
+- [ ] Add [NTSC color gamut conversion](doc/development/NTSC.md) (at least recover from NTSC to RGB).

 ### Python-fu sites
 - [API Documentation](https://www.gimp.org/docs/python/index.html)